-Cathedral School for Boys is an Episcopal, K-8 school of 264 students located in San Francisco.
+Cathedral School for Boys is an Episcopal, K-8 school of 264 students located on Nob Hill in San Francisco.
 Founded in 1957, Cathedral is committed to providing an excellent education while defining what it means to educate and raise boys.
 We devote each day to the spirited dialogue, dynamic lessons, and intentional character building that guide each young boy to engage in the way that best fits him, while he simultaneously develops empathy and respect for the world around him.

 Cathedral believes that diversity is an educational imperative, and we have been recognized for our leadership and multicultural education.
 Cathedral embraces families and staff of all religious, ethnic, racial, and socio-economic backgrounds and structures.
 Forty-two percent of our student body are students of color, and annually, we dedicate more than 16% of our gross tuition ($1.5m in 2019) to Adjustable Tuition, our financial aid program which supports not only tuition for students in need, but also tutoring, uniforms, transportation, and technology needs, as examples.
 We remain deeply committed to the continued diversification of our students and faculty.